Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: System Model, Assumptions, and the Concept of Self-Sustainability

-It is also possible to have a \tit{dual model} of the model given in (\ref{eqn:basic-model}).
-If instead of \tbf{Assumption 1}, the harvested energy arrives steadily and the energy consumption is impulsive, then we have the dual model given by \beq U(t) = u_0 - \sum_{i=1}^{N(t)} X_i h(t - t_i) + \int_0^t p(u, t) \ud t. \eeq Notice that in this dual model there is only a change in the signs and an interchange in the interpretation of the symbols.
-Thus, the same results for our basic model can be shown to be valid for the dual model as well by a trivial variation in the arguments.
-For the rest of the work, we will focus on the first model given in (\ref{eqn:basic-model}).
+Then, we have the dual model given by \beq U(t) = u_0 - \sum_{i=1}^{N(t)} h(t - t_i; X_i) + \int_0^t p(u, t) \ud t. \eeq Notice that in this dual model there is only a change in the signs and an interchange in the interpretation of the symbols.
+Thus, the results for our primal model can be shown to be valid for the dual model as well, by trivial variations in the arguments.
+The dual model partially rectifies the possible criticism regarding constant power consumption in the primal model.
+From the energy harvesting communication point of view, the dual model is more suitable when there is a steady source of energy (e.g. wind, solar, or RF beacon), while the consumption is discrete stochastic.
+In the rest of our work, we will focus on the simplified primal model given in (\ref{eqn:energy-surplus}).